 The Maasai Mara National Reserve is the area for watching those huge herds, racing across the Mara River.
 Alternatively, head to the centre of Kenya, specifically the Lewa Wildlife Conservancy, for great game viewing plus opportunities to get involved in conservation programmes!
 And the Samburu National Reserve boasts stunning scenery and animals in abundance, as well as one of the most interesting cultures in Africa.
 You really are spoilt for choice here!

 The MMNR is not all about the Great Migration – an abundance of animals is in residence throughout the year!
-The first property that is good for groups in this Reserve is Little Governors’ Camp.
+The first property that is good for private groups in this Reserve is Little Governors’ Camp.
 Positioned on the banks of an old oxbow lake close to the Mara River, this camp brings you all the majesty of the Maasai Mara.
 Each of the 17 tents is situated tucked into trees along the lake, which is now a marsh attracting loads of wildlife!
 The guest accommodation is spacious and comfortable – it includes a private veranda, from which you can admire the views.
 Little Governors’ manager discusses the next day’s itinerary with you every evening, to ensure you do exactly what you want to do!
 Activities consist of game drives in the Musiara region of the Reserve, tours of the nearby Maasai homestead, and awesome hot air balloon safaris – the Camp is located very close to the launch site!
 You can also head out to the beautiful Island of Mfangano, for a change of scenery.

 Another excellent offering within the MMNR is Naibor Wilderness.
-This camp is booked on an exclusive basis for a group of up to six persons.
+This camp is booked on an exclusive basis for a private group of up to six persons.
 It is an eco-camp, taken down and rebuilt every year so the site’s flora and fauna can regenerate.
 There are three classic safari-style tents, which include a veranda for taking in amazing views!
 Game drives take place during early morning and late afternoon – or you can enjoy a full day in the Reserve, complete with delicious picnic lunch!
 The same driver is on hand throughout your stay, so you can easily keep track of all the wildlife you have seen.
 And hot air balloon safaris are available here too – this is the perfect way to see hectares upon hectares of the Reserve!
 Rising at dawn, you drift over the sprawling plains and witness all the resident predators and herbivores, before descending to a champagne breakfast.
 This activity is highly recommended by YZ!